Comparing Modular, Manufactured, & Mobile Homes in Virginia

 Manufactured Homes:

-Manufactured homes are worse than modular but better than mobile for A-D.
+Manufactured homes are worse than modular but better than mobile for A-E.

 Mobile Homes:

-• Mobile homes are worse than modular & manufactured for A-D.
+Mobile homes are worse than modular & manufactured for A-E.

 Typical Homes vs. Modular, Manufactured & Mobile Homes